ROCm/DeepEP/README.md

 # To use DeepEP without MPI, please make sure rocSHMEM was built with this flag -DUSE_EXTERNAL_MPI=OFF
 # Pass the NIC_TYPE, which can be one of: cx7, thor2, io.
 The default is cx7.
 # Then install DeepEP using this command
-python3 setup.py --variant rocm --nic <NIC_TYPE> build develop --user
+python3 setup.py --variant rocm --nic <NIC_TYPE> --rocm-explicit-ctx build develop --user

 # To use DeepEP with MPI, please proceed with these commands
 # Export OMPI dir in the next command (e.g., it's $BUILD_DIR/ompi in third-party/README.md)